Please update the form to fix the errors and resubmit.

 We are in the midst of a digital revolution, and it’s changing the way we do things both in and out of work.
 Today’s current situation is manifesting this reality in so many ways, with writer Kevin Roose noting how this lingering health crisis “is showing us how to live online.”
 This, according to Roose, is the “healthy, humane version of digital culture” that has nudged us into using the internet the right way — that is, to connect with one another, share useful information and resources, and figure out ways to solve pressing problems.
-We are even using the internet to foster team dynamics (e.g., virtual hangouts, online team buildings) and to get or stay fit (e.g., online yoga class, virtual Zumba).
+We are even using the internet to foster team dynamics (e.g., virtual hangouts, online team buildings) and get or stay fit (e.g., online yoga class, virtual Zumba).

-While there are various team building activities that can be done online, virtual workouts ought to rank highly.
+While there are various team-building activities that can be done online, virtual workouts ought to rank highly.
 This is because the benefits of group exercise are unassailable.
 And while virtual workouts aren’t as intimate, they nonetheless replicate to a degree many of the same dynamics involved in in-person group exercises.
 That means teams can also get the benefits of group workouts, even if they are done virtually.

 What are these benefits anyway?
 The feature ‘The Health Benefits of Working Out with a Crowd’ details how exercising in a group setting is the best way to work out.
 That’s because everyone gets to break out a sweat, release mood-boosting endorphins, and have fun all at the same time.
-Such a setting also fosters a “we’re all in this together” mindset where members are encouraging one another to complete one last rep, or finish that final set.
+Such a setting also fosters a “we’re all in this together” mindset where members are encouraging one another to complete one last rep or finish that final set.
 Wonder no more why one of our recommendations in ‘How to Stay Motivated to Work Out’ is to find a workout buddy — something that the atlasGO app can help with.

 In addition, group exercises cultivate camaraderie, as everyone has the same purpose: to work out a sweat — that alone is a unifying factor that can bring together any group.
 The time spent together also breeds familiarity, which can help build and breed a strong relationship amongst your team members.

-In short, virtual workouts are a great way for teams to get together for non-work-related matters, but still work towards a common goal.
+In short, virtual workouts are a great way for teams to get together for non-work-related matters but still work towards a common goal.
 This act of togetherness transcends distance, giving the team the chance to bond without sharing the same physical space — an important consideration given today’s health crisis and the meteoric rise of work-from-home arrangements.
-The common goal to get fit and healthy is certainly a welcome bonus that will make the team productive in the present and in the long term.
+The common goal to get fit and healthy is certainly a welcome bonus that will make the team produced in the present and in the long term.

-Whether due to time constraints, scheduling conflicts, or lack of interest in exercising, it can be difficult to get everyone on the team onboard in terms of doing virtual workouts.
+Whether due to time constraints, scheduling conflicts, or lack of interest in exercising, it can be difficult to get everyone on the team on board in terms of doing virtual workouts.
 The tips below, though, might do the trick.

 Joining the atlasGO community is one way you can get your team moving.
 We offer a range of fitness solutions for everyone who wants to get fit while doing good.
 In particular, our app lets you create a team where members can chat with one another and share photos and activities for everyone to check out.
-The app even has its own leaderboard, which can both support and motivate the team to aim high in terms of attaining their fitness goals.
+The app even has its own leaderboard, which can support and motivate the team to aim high in attaining their fitness goals.
 That’s not to mention atlasGO initiatives like our new community challenge in support of Trees for the Future, where we plant trees for every activity — whether in-person or virtual.
-With it, you’re not only staying active and bonding with the team, but also doing something good for the planet.
+With it, you’re not only staying active and bonding with the team but also doing something good for the planet.

 A commonly underplayed aspect of employee engagement in fitness programs is the need for education.
-Corporate Wellness Magazine emphasizes the need to add said component, which can help reinforce in the team the benefits of not only exercise, but also of living a healthy lifestyle in general.
+Corporate Wellness Magazine emphasizes the need to add a said component, which can help reinforce in the team the benefits of not only exercise but also of living a healthy lifestyle in general.
 The good news is that this can be done using online solutions as well.
 Health and fitness modules, for instance, can be uploaded in the cloud, where the team can access them anytime, anywhere.
-Video links discussing healthy eating, nutrition, and fitness can also be shared on team communication channels (e.g., Slack, Hangouts, or email) for everyone to check out on their free time.
+Video links discussing healthy eating, nutrition, and fitness can also be shared on team communication channels (e.g., Slack, Hangouts, or email) for everyone to check out in their free time.
 Our app can be used for this purpose, too, as it can send push notifications to team members about useful fitness-related links and reminders.
-It can also send emails to discuss the impact of every activity performed, and send updates on everyone’s progress.
+It can also send emails to discuss the impact of every activity performed and send updates on everyone’s progress.

-Exclusively for atlasgo.org
+Exclusively for staging-atlasgo.kinsta.cloud